hafeez25/books_api/README.md

 In case of errors, the API responds with error messages and the appropriate HTTP status codes (e.g., 400 Bad Request for client errors, 404 Not Found for resource not found, and 500 Internal Server Error for server errors).

-## Drawbacks of Not Using Authentication in
+## Drawbacks of Not Using Authentication

 Not using authentication in the Books API can lead to several security and operational drawbacks, including: